pratikvgupta7/SensEmote-Emotion_Driven_Lights/README.md

 7. Start making silly faces when the strobe light on the Pi goes red and watch as the Lifx light changes colours based on your facial emotions!

-In its current setting, colour map for the emotions is:- Anger/ Contempt - Red
+In its current setting, colour map for the emotions is:- Anger/ Contempt - Red,
-Disgust         - Green
+Disgust         - Green,
-Fear            - Yellow
+Fear            - Yellow,
-Happiness       - Pink
+Happiness       - Pink,
-Neutral         - White
+Neutral         - White,
-Sadness         - Blue
+Sadness         - Blue,
 Surprise        - Orange

 The above colour map can however be altered as needed by making changes to the database